A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Introduction

-Among other kind of attacks, we mention the one by Maximov and Biryukov \cite{MaxBir} which guesses the value of some specific state bits (or the products of state bits) leading, in some cases, to solve of a system of linear equations rather than a system of quadratic equations.
-The complexity of this attack is $\mathcal{O}(c\cdot 2^{83.5})$, where the constant $c$ is $\mathcal{O}(2^{16.2})$.
-Note that for the attack to be successful, a rather prohibitive string of $2^{61}$ keystream bits is required.
+Among other types of attacks, it is worth noting the one proposed by Maximov and Biryukov \cite{MaxBir} which guesses the value of some specific state bits (or the products of state bits) leading, in some cases, to solve of a system of linear equations rather than a system of quadratic equations.
+This algebraic attack hence consists in solving approximately $2^{83.5}$ sparse linear systems consisting of 192 equations.
+Due to sparsity, the complexity for solving each of these systems is about $2^{16}$.
+Note that for the attack to be successful, a rather prohibitive string of $2^{61.5}$ keystream bits is required.

-Finally, in the cube attack proposed by Dinur and Shamir in \cite{Cube}, the adversary determines special polynomials, called superpolies, whose variables involve key bits.
+Finally, for the differential cryptanalysis of \Trivium\ we mention the cube attack proposed by Dinur and Shamir in \cite{Cube}, where the adversary determines special polynomials, called superpolies, whose variables involve key bits.
 One computes superpolies by summing over a set of initial vectors which is called a ``cube''.
 In fact, in this attack the stream cipher is essentially treated as a black-box that grants the opponent access to IVs and corresponding keystreams.
 Many variations and improvements of such differential attack have targeted reduced variants of \Trivium\ (see, for instance, \cite{Ped} for an overview).
 By reduced we mean any modification of \Trivium\ which considers either a reduced number $N$ of warm-up updates (with the resulting scheme usually named $N$-round \Trivium) or a smaller register with simplified update equations.
-Among the most recent results of this line of research is worth mentioning \cite{HeHuPrWa} where the superpolies are obtained for up to $848$-round \Trivium.
+Among the most recent results of this line of research. it is worth mentioning \cite{HeHuPrWa} where the superpolies are obtained for up to $848$-round \Trivium.